ewasm/testnet/README.md

 The testnet currently only supports the [go-ethereum](https://github.com/ethereum/go-ethereum) (geth) client.
 Support for aleth (formerly, cpp-ethereum) is a work in progress and more information may be found [here](aleth.md).

+### Deploying contracts to the testnet

+Ewasm contracts can be deployed using [ewasm studio](http://ewasm.ethereum.org/studio/), ewasm studio requires the contract code in WebAssembly Text Format, [this guide](./wasm-engines.md) explains how to use Binaryen or Wabt to disassemble WebAssembly Binary Format (`wasm`) into WebAssembly Text Format (`wast`).

+Once the contract is in `wast` format you can deploy it using ewasm studio, in order to do that the fiel `Destination Address` has to be blank, set any value in the `Value (Wei)` field and paste the `wast` code in the `Contract Code (WAST)` field.

 ## Adding a node to the testnet

 ### Geth